The Revelation of Jesus Christ:

 The imprimatur reinforces and validates the claim that Turning to God’s Word Bible studies are Catholic.
 All participants have a right to expect that discussions about our Bible studies will focus on Catholic teaching.
 That doesn’t mean that someone won’t occasionally have a question about Church teaching.
 Not knowing what the Church teaches about a particular issue isn’t heretical.
 Asking a question about Church teaching isn’t heretical.
 Failing to understand Church teaching isn’t heretical.
 Insisting that Church teaching is wrong is.

 Most people who begin to study the book of Revelation are caught off guard by how many challenging theological ideas are found in Scripture.
 There are a surprising number of things many Catholics believe to be Church teaching that actually are not.
-In this study, we attempt to present Scripture and Church teaching related to the book of Genesis as unambiguously as possible.
+In this study, we attempt to present Scripture and Church teaching related to the book of Revelation as unambiguously as possible.
 When in doubt, you can refer to the Catechism of the Catholic Church or talk with your parish priest about any doctrine that remains unclear.

 If a Church teaching seems particularly unsettling even after studying the Catechism and speaking with someone who’s knowledgeable regarding Catholic doctrine, you might want to examine whether there might be a personal or emotional reason why you’re having difficulty.
 Pray for God’s guidance and be open to receiving a different answer than you anticipated, possibly at a later time than you expected or hoped.